 How to make custard

-- When the milk turns hot, pour 2 tbsp of the mix to the hot milk.
-Stir it until well incorporated.
+- When the milk turns hot (not boiling), pour 2 tbsp of the custard mix to the hot milk.
+Whisk well to incorporate it with the milk.

 How to make fruit custard